Love Is the Drug: Release

-"Love Is the Drug" was the band's choice for the debut single from their 1975 album Siren: Mackay commented, "Like most hit singles, 'Love Is The Drug' kind of selected itself and always sounded like something special."
+"Love Is the Drug" was the band's choice for the debut single from their fifth studio album, Siren (1975): Mackay commented, "Like most hit singles, 'Love Is The Drug' kind of selected itself and always sounded like something special."
 The song was a commercial smash for the band, reaching number two in the UK and reaching the top twenty in the Netherlands, Belgium, and Australia.
 It also reached number 30 in the US, making it the band's highest charting single there.
 The band had struggled previously to make inroads in the US, with Mackay lamenting, "North America had been hard for us.
 We were seen there as an art-rock band."

 Though the band did not film a music video for "Love Is the Drug", they did mime the song for a television appearance in 1975.
-Ferry wore an eye patch for the appearance, albeit not for aesthetic reasons.
+Ferry wore an eyepatch for the appearance, albeit not for aesthetic reasons.
 He recalled:

 Critical reception and legacy

-The song saw positive reception upon its release, with Cash Box writing that "city lyrics intertwined with the imagery of the dance floor make for a clever song" and that the "driving bass gets a hook on the listener."
+The song saw positive reception upon its release, with Cashbox writing that "city lyrics intertwined with the imagery of the dance floor make for a clever song" and that the "driving bass gets a hook on the listener."

 Since then, "Love Is the Drug" has seen critical acclaim and many music writers point to the song as being a progenitor of future new wave and funk sounds.
 Dave Thompson of AllMusic concluded, "Indeed, peel away the radio-pleasing buoyancy which is the song's immediate calling card and 'Love Is the Drug' is as grimly unrelenting as any past Roxy attack -- as taut as it is tight, as sordid as it is sensual.
 Simple Minds, Gang of Four, Public Image Ltd., and the Human League can all trace at least a soupçon of their future funkiness to 'Love Is the Drug,' as can Roxy themselves."
 In 2019, Marc Myers of The Wall Street Journal characterized the song, with "its pulsating bass line and swaggering croon", as "the swaggering love song that launched new wave".

 "Love Is the Drug" was selected as one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 Its bassline was included in the 2005 Stylus Magazine list of the "Top 50 Basslines of All Time" at number 26.
 The Quietus praised Gustafson's bassline as a "memorable groove".
 Nile Rodgers of Chic has since stated that the bassline was a major influence on his band Chic's song, "Good Times".